-The Department of Computer Science offers four undergraduate degree programs.
-The four degrees are identical with respect to upper division Computer Science and St. Mary's Core curriculum requirements, but differ with respect to minor:
+The Department of Computer Science offers three undergraduate degree programs.
+The three degrees are identical with respect to upper division Computer Science and St. Mary's Core curriculum requirements, but differ with respect to minor:

-- Bachelor of Science in Computer Science with a minor in Mathematics for students interested in a career writing scientific and/or gaming programs. - Bachelor of Arts in Computer Information Systems (minor in Business) for students interested in applying computers to business-related problems. - Bachelor of Arts in Computer Science/Application Systems (unrestricted minor) for students who want the flexibility to choose their minor. - Bachelor of Technology in Information Technology for students who already have up to 27 technical hours, knowledge of a programming language, and wish to obtain a degree in information technology.
+- Bachelor of Science in Computer Science with a minor in Mathematics for students interested in a career writing scientific and/or gaming programs. - Bachelor of Arts in Computer Information Systems (minor in Business) for students interested in applying computers to business-related problems. - Bachelor of Arts in Computer Science/Application Systems (unrestricted minor) for students who want the flexibility to choose their minor.